slimkrazy/python-google-places/README.rst

       get_place(**kwargs)
         Returns a detailed instance of googleplaces.Place
-          reference  -- The unique Google reference for the required place.
+          place_id  -- The unique Google identifier for the required place.

           language   -- The language code, indicating in which language the results should be returned, if possble. (default en)